RosaPezoa/Rosa-Pezoa-Tudela-Academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Rosa Pezoa-Tudela is a doctoral candidate in Applied Linguistics at the University of Auckland.
+She holds a Master´s degree in Applied Linguistics from the Pontificia Universidad Católica de Chile and a Postgraduate Certificate in Applied Educational Leadership and Management from the University of London.
+Her research interests are EAP and source-based writing.
+She has publish in the LEC Journal, Estudios Pedagógicos, ARTESOL ESP Journal and the Journal for Academic Purposes.

 {style="text-align: justify;"}